What drives solo and team startups at European universities?

 External Organisation(s)

-Universitat St. Gallen
+University of St. Gallen (HSG)

 Johann Heinrich von Thünen Institute, Federal Research Institute for Rural Areas, Forestry and Fisheries